DuyguA/DuyguA.github.io/DativGenitiv.md

 während unserer Abwesenheit    during our absence
 ```

 In my opinoin, #2 murderer is incorrectly used datives after these prepositions.
 For instance, evein in written language I see a lot `wegen dem` instead of the correct use `wegen des`.
+Unlike replacement with Dative, this usage is wrong.